6.18.12 – This restaurant is now closed.

 Laad naa had a perfect level of deep, smoky flavor.
 The smoky pork balances the other ingredients, the fat wheat noodles provide the perfect base, and the Chinese broccoli and mushrooms are bright and crisp.

 Phad Thai is probably the biggest selling Thai dish in America.
 It is also one of the most complicated and least appreciated for its complex melody of flavors.
-Instead of the nuts being finely chopped, they were halved and scattered throughout, a nice change which added some texture.
+Instead of the nuts being finely chopped, they were halved and scattered throughout, a nice change that added some texture.
 It was a decent entrée, a dish that is very hard to compare to others because there are so many variations on the recipe.
 My recommendation is to think about it while you eat and try to pick out and appreciate all the flavors.
 Many versions have 17 or more ingredients.

 The phad kee Mao with beef is a dish of great contrast, the textures and flavors of the crispy fried basil leaves, grilled red peppers, chilies, and onions all harmonizing with the tender beef, and perfect wheat noodles.
 This is not the “drunken noodles” you have tried most places, but a much more sophisticated version that really sings.
 Often, this dish is a blowout of spice that covers the other flavors (the reason they call it “drunken noodles” is because of the amount of water you’ll want to drink to combat the heat.), but here the heat is held back just enough so that everything balances.
 The crispy fried basil gives lovely little explosive bits of flavor against the noodles; a transcendent dish that raises Thai-fusion cooking in Portland to a new level.

 Kao soy with curried chicken is a good test dish for a Thai restaurant.
 This is a green northern version, originating from the Muslim community.
 Make sure to squeeze the lime over it to bring out the flavors, and pay attention to the subtle mace and cinnamon flavors hiding within the coconut milk.
-The first time it was wonderfully piquant, the second time the flavors were a bit muted, but as with most homemade curries, flavor is going to vary a bit from batch to batch.
+The first time it was wonderfully piquant, the second time the flavors were a bit muted, but as with most homemade curries, the flavor is going to vary a bit from batch to batch.
 Overall, it has a great combination of ingredients, with many layers of flavor giving it lots of depth.
 Crunchy noodles give a great contrast in textures.
 As with the other curries, it comes steaming to the table in a beautiful copper pot.

 Another big hit is the roasted chicken, glazed with a ginger rum sauce.
 The chicken is (once again) perfectly cooked and moist, the sauce giving it a slightly sweet resonance.
 We passed it all over the table as it is huge, and everyone wanted more.

 Panang curry with grilled flank steak has tender beef and tiny Thai eggplants, giving it a subtle herbaceous flavor.
 The spice is just right, not too hot.
-Lately it seems like there is less flank steak than before.
+Lately, it seems like there is less flank steak than before.
 Very smooth sauce, no separation – in a surprising change, if you have the leftovers the next day, you don’t have to fight your way through a layer of congealed grease.
 The flavors are somewhat subtle, slightly overpowered by the spiciness, but if you concentrate, the different components are not difficult to pick out.
 It can be a bit on the sweet side, but if you spend any time in Thailand you will quickly realize that most curries are even sweeter there.

 Finally, the massaman curry delivers a blow of complexity and flavor that will leave you stunned.
 I think this is the best dish on the menu, and that is saying a lot.
 There are many layers of complex flavors giving tremendous depth and a long finish.
 Even the potatoes are perfectly cooked.
 If you can finish the dish (the portion is so large and rich, this would be a bit of a challenge), you’ll want to lick the bowl.
 An astonishing interpretation of a classic Thai dish.